European shares steady, although Ericsson slumps

 LONDON, Jan 26 European shares climbed to a one-year high on Thursday after news that Johnson & Johnson will buy the Swiss biotech firm Actelion in a $30 billion deal.

-LONDON, Oct 12 European stock markets were steady on Wednesday, although Sweden's Ericsson led the region's technology stocks down to a one month-low after issuing a profit warning.
+LONDON Oct 12 European stock markets were steady in early trading on Wednesday, although Sweden's Ericsson led the region's technology stocks down to a one month-low after issuing a profit warning.

-The STOXX 600 index struggled to find direction and traded flat in percentage terms by 0848 GMT, having fallen in the previous session.
+The STOXX 600 index was up 0.1 percent, having fallen in the previous session.

 Telecoms equipment maker Ericsson dropped more than 16 percent to its lowest point since 2008 after warning that its third-quarter profit would be "significantly lower" than expected after a downturn in its mobile broadband business had accelerated.

-Among the top risers, however, Deutsche Lufthansa gained 3.1 percent after an upgrade from Kepler Cheuvreux, while budget airline easyJet also rose after a bond issue.
+Among the top risers, however, Deutsche Lufthansa gained 4.6 percent after an upgrade from Kepler Cheuvreux, while Ryanair and easyJet also rose.
+(Reporting by Kit Rees; Editing by Sudip Kar-Gupta)

-UK staffing firm PageGroup extended its gains from the previous session, up 5.2 percent following a spate of target price upgrades.
-The company reported a set of better than expected results in the previous session.

-"Trading in the third quarter was better than expected as demand in the UK held up better than feared," analysts at Barclays said, adding that they expected a more gradual decline in demand over 2017 and 2018.
-(Reporting by Kit Rees; Editing by Sudip Kar-Gupta and Raissa Kasolowsky)

 LONDON, Jan 26 European shares climbed to a one-year high on Thursday after news that Johnson & Johnson will buy the Swiss biotech firm Actelion in a $30 billion deal.